robbert-vdh/yabridge/README.md

 in mixing plugins to allow different tracks to reference each other without having to route audio between them.
 Examples of plugins that do this are FabFilter Pro-Q 3, MMultiAnalyzer and the iZotope mixing plugins.
-For this to work, all instances of a particular plugin have to be hosted in the same process.
+For this to work, all instances of a particular plugin will have to be hosted in the same process.

-Yabridge has the concept of _plugin groups_, which are user defined groups of plugins that will all be hosted in the same process.
-These plugins groups can be configured using a `yabridge.toml` file located either in the same directory as the symlink of or copy to `libyabridge.so`, or in any directories above it.
-This file contains case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that are used to match the names of `*.so` files relative to that `yabridge.toml` file.
+Yabridge has the concept of _plugin groups_, which are user defined groups of plugins that will all be hosted in a single process.
+Plugins groups can be configured by creating a `yabridge.toml` file in either the same directory as the symlink of or copy to `libyabridge.so` or in any directories above it.
+This file contains case sensitive [glob](https://www.man7.org/linux/man-pages/man7/glob.7.html) patterns that are used to match the paths of `*.so` files relative to that `yabridge.toml` file.
 These patterns can also match an entire directory.
 For simplicity's sake only the first `yabridge.toml` file found and only the first glob pattern matched within that file are considered.
 An example `yabridge.toml` file looks like